linnovate/openideal/profiles/openideal/modules/contrib/rules/README.txt

      * At this page, you may choose the Rules 1.x rules and rule sets to upgrade and whether the converted configurations should be immediately saved to your database or whether the configuration export should be generated.
-     * Note that for importing a export the export needs to pass the configuration integrity check, what might be troublesome if the conversion was not 100% successful.
+     * Note that for importing an export the export needs to pass the configuration integrity check, what might be troublesome if the conversion was not 100% successful.
 In that case, try choosing the immediate saving method and correct the configuration after conversion.